 Board-eligible status begins upon completion of your training program and ends Dec.
 31 of the sixth year after you complete training.
 View eligibility requirements for AOA board certification.

 Select Your Specialty

 Complete all application and examination requirements for certification through the specialty certifying board.
-Your primary or subspecialty certification in Neurology or Psychiatry will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.
+Primary certification in Neurology or Psychiatry remains active for three years following date of issue provided active participation and completion of Osteopathic Continuous Certification requirements.

-Complete the four components of Osteopathic Continuous Certification (OCC) to promote patient care, practice enhancement and lifelong learning throughout your career.
+To maintain continuous certification, active participation and completion of the four components of Osteopathic Continuous Certification (OCC) is required.
+OCC promotes patient care, practice enhancement and lifelong learning throughout your career.